jamespet77/SaitekX55-joydev/README.md

 # SaitekX55-joydev

 This repository contains a custom kernel driver for the Saitek X55 Rhino HOTAS.
-It fixes an issue where the throttle and stick are detected as two separate devices, preventing proper configuration in some games and applications.
+It modifies the Hat0X and Hat0Y to function as a 4-wat switch.
+This prevented proper configuration in some games and applications.

 ## Prerequisites